riot/riot/doc/api/router.md

 })
 ```

-If for example the hash changes to `#customers/987987/edit` then on the above example the arguments would be:
+If for example the hash changes to `#customers/987987/edit` then in the above example the arguments would be:

 ``` js
 collection = 'customers'